 The group noted that completing the project under budget while still achieving what they set out to do was a challenge, especially given COVID-related disruptions.
 Derry Aulich, President of the Seville Township Group wrote, “Our biggest learning curve was managing the project and its milestones.”

-This unique War Memorial will stand out, not just in the Yarra Valley but among memorials across Australia, and the community of Seville now for the first time has a dedicated place to pay respects to those who have perished in active service.
-They hope it will be an educational tool for future generations.
+This unique War Memorial will stand out, not just in the Yarra Valley, but among memorials across Australia, and the community of Seville now, for the first time, has a dedicated place to pay respects to those who have perished in active service.
+They hope it will be an educational tool for future generations, lest we forget.

 Lest we forget.